MicrosoftLearning/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_14_Lab1_Ex2_DataSubjectRequests.md

 When someone files a DSR, you typically need to export the results.
 In this task, Holly will export the DSR report for the previous case for further processing.

 1. The **Holly Dickson Subject Request** window should still be open after having finished the previous task.
-In this window, select **More > Export report** at the top of the page.
+In this window, select **Export report** at the top of the page.

 1. In the **Export report** window, select the option that states: **All items, including ones that have unrecognized format, are encrypted, or weren’t indexed for other reasons**.